project-hatohol/HAPI-2.0-Specification/en/README.md

 ### getMonitoringServerInfo(method)

-To inquire myself conecting information and polling interval to Hatohol server per polling interval is the standard motion, but can inquire anytime.
+This procedure is mainly used to acquire Hatohol server itself connection and polling interval information.
+And this procedure can call at the arbitrary point of the time.

 ***Request(params)***

  getMonitoringServerInfo method does not have arguments.
-Send a params of request as empty string.
+It should request with a empty string parameter.

 ```json
 {